 GC/HWR/GEOS 572: Global Biogeochemical Cycles

-Instructors: Paul Brooks and Steve Leavitt
+Instructors: Steve Leavitt

 This is an inquiry-based forum for students in global change-related fields to study major processes affecting global fluxes and transformation of chemical species among reservoirs at the Earth's surface, including measurement and modeling issues.
 The role of biosystems and hydrology is central to many of the topics, particularly as related to modern and ancient global change in the Earth system.

 Readings: No textbook; article readings will be assigned.
 Texts will be recommended for background material as needed.

 Purpose: To provide a forum for students in global change-related fields to study processes affecting fluxes of chemical species within and among atmosphere, biosphere, lithosphere and ocean pools at various spatial and temporal scales.
 Because of the multi-disciplinary nature of understanding global biogeochemical cycles (GBC), students will be exposed to scientific fields and investigations outside of their core major.